Israr512/Israrcode/README.md

 # Israrcode
-This is my first repositoty.
+This is my first repository.
 <br>
 Author- Israr Ahmed